alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 const solutionOccurenceCount = solution.match(dupeLetterMatch)?.length ??
 0;
 ```

-Then, I want to make sure if the user guessed multiple identical letters, but the solution contains less duplicates, that the hint accurately reflects that for each instance of the guess hints.
-Additionally, there must be an instance of the duplicate letter before this one.
+Then, if the user guessed multiple identical letters, but the solution contains less duplicates, the hint should accurately reflect that for each letter's hint in the guessed word.
+To reflect this hint accurately, I set the `containMatch` to `false`.
+I only perform this however, if this not the first occurence of this letter in the guess word.

 Effectively, I am retroactively turning off hints in the guess map for multiples of the same letter to ensure the hints are counted accurately in addition to being displayed accurately.